Global-Chem/global-chem/academic/paper.md

 Using this new language, we can probably determine easily from which atom type could be incorrectly misassigned without looking at the partial charges in conjunction with the SMILES allowing intuition to supersede the penalty score.
 For example, a N1 in a 3 membered ring is mostly likely not going to be NG311 but probably a new atom type like NG3C31 according to the CGenFF nomenclature.

-### Computational Linguistics

-IUPAC and Natural name submatching would be of best interest in determining functional group similaritiy between two different names of compounds of unequal length.
-Global-Chem implements the Levenshtein Distance (89) without grammar modifications to generate the best naming fit as possible if an exact definition is not known.
-With the inclusion of grammar, molecular similarity on IUPACs with long names (large molecules) might be possible to deduce common functionality and connection points and a possible area for chemical linguistic research.

 ### Chemical Education

 Chemical Education is important for future generations and especially organic chemists in learning the modern nomenclature of the disicipline.
-Flash cards are the most common way for students to learn organic chemistry functional groups (90).
+Flash cards are the most common way for students to learn organic chemistry functional groups (89).
 Global-Chem uses this mechanism to created a Global flashcard list of all functional groups relevant to different communities so students can learn chemical structures, their names, and the SMILES that are relevant to their respective field as they learn.
 This installs foundational knowledge of chemical language which will be useful in their respective careers, shown in Figure 6 and available at chemicalgraptheory.com.

 <p align="center">